mykmelez/tcpsocketpup/README.md

 Introduction
 ============

-This Firefox extension toggles the mozTCPSocket and mozContacts APIs for web pages in Firefox, so you can test Open Web Apps that need access to those APIs in the browser.
+This Firefox extension toggles the mozTCPSocket, mozContacts, and mozbrowser APIs for web pages in Firefox, so you can test Open Web Apps that need access to those APIs in the browser.

 Install it, then press the "Plug-In" button in your toolbar while the page